Crazy Whitefella Thinking: Plot

-Taken by an ambulance, Kevin Sr.'s behavior annoys the doctors, who leave him alone in the outback.
-As he wanders through the outback, he tries and fails to persuade a man from killing himself, with the man claiming "they didn't take me."
-During the night, a storm causes his tapes to be destroyed, frustrating him.
+Taken by an ambulance, Kevin Sr.'s behavior annoys the paramedics, who leave him alone in the Outback.
+As he wanders through the wilderness, he tries and fails to persuade a man from killing himself, with the man claiming "they didn't take me."
+During the night a storm destroys Kevin's tapes, saddening him.
 With no food, he is forced to fight a snake to eat it, but is bitten instead.
 A weakened Kevin Sr. collapses in front of a cross.
-Kevin Sr. wakes up in the house of a woman named Grace Playford (Lindsay Duncan), who healed his wound, realizing that three weeks have passed since being bitten.
-He calls Matt to ask for Sunday's status, but is ignored when he reveals he threw the copy of the gospel that Matt sent.
-He sleeps until being awakened in the night, when Grace and a group of women drown an officer.
-He is shot with a tranquilizer, going to sleep again.
+Kevin Sr. wakes up in the home of a woman named Grace Playford (Lindsay Duncan), who had treated his wounds.
+He calls Matt and discovers it has been three weeks since he was bitten, asks for Matt's help in finding Sunday's status, but Matt angrily hangs up when Kevin Sr. reveals he threw away the gospel that Matt had sent.
+Kevin Sr. goes outside and discovers locals building a boat for the coming flood, and also learns that Sunday has died from his injuries.
+Kevin Sr. goes back inside, falls alseep, and is awakened in the night as Grace and a group of women drown a police officer.
+When confronting the women Kevin Sr. is shot with a tranquilizer dart and falls back asleep.

-The next morning, Grace explains that the officer was named Kevin, and she killed him.
-She also reveals that her husband vanished during the Departure and assumed her children did as well, until she found their bones two years later.
-The cross on which Kevin Sr. collapsed was the place where she put their bones.
-When she found him, she also found the gospel, where Kevin was deemed a person who could visit the dead and calm them.
-So she tracked down the officer named Kevin and killed him so he could contact her children, and now laments that her belief is incorrect.
-Kevin Sr. consoles her, telling her she just got the wrong Kevin, revealing his connection to the real Kevin.
+The next morning, Grace explains that the police officer was named Kevin, and that she had killed him.
+She reveals that her husband vanished during the Departure while she was out grocery shopping, and she assumed her five children had as well when they weren't present.
+Two years after the Departure her children's bones were discovered, as they had set out across the Outback without either parent present and had died in the elements.
+The cross on which Kevin Sr. collapsed was the place where her children's bones had been discovered.
+When Grace found Kevin Sr. he had a page from The Book of Kevin clutched in his hand.
+She took this as a sign from God and led her to drown the Australian police officer named Kevin, attempting to prove both his legitimacy and her religious devotion, so that she could contact her children one last time.
+She laments that her belief is incorrect.
+Kevin Sr. consoles her, telling her she just got the wrong Kevin.